 The release of these sets of measures follows amendments to the social credit system’s scope and punishments.
-The new measures aim to clarify the types of violations that can land a company on the ‘Seriously Illegal and Dishonest Entities List’ (‘”seriously dishonest” entities list’), a kind of blacklist that punishes companies for legal infringements and fraudulent behavior, in particular, that which leads to harmful consequences for the wider society or markets.
+The new measures aim to clarify the types of violations that can land a company on the ‘Seriously Illegal and Dishonest Entities List’ (the ‘”seriously dishonest” entities list’), a kind of blacklist that punishes companies for legal infringements and fraudulent behavior, in particular, that which leads to harmful consequences for the wider society or markets.

-Companies that are added to the seriously dishonest entities list are subject to a variety of punishments in addition to fines and penalties levied for the individual infractions.
-These are typically restrictions on market access, fiscal funds, and preferential policies, increased regulatory inspections, and disqualification from streamlined bureaucratic procedures.
+Companies that are added to the seriously dishonest entities list are subject to a variety of punishments in addition to fines and penalties levied for individual infractions.
+These are typically restrictions on market access, fiscal funds, preferential policies, increased regulatory inspections, and disqualification from streamlined bureaucratic procedures.
 Crucially, companies included on the list are publicly named and shamed through the National Enterprise Credit Information Publicity System, meaning potential partners and consumers will be able to see their violations.

 The measures for violation will go into effect on September 1, 2021, replacing the Interim Measures for the Administration of the List of Seriously Illegal and Dishonest Enterprises, which were released on December 30, 2015.

-The measures for violation also provide a brief overview of the action companies can take to either dispute a decision to add them on the seriously dishonest entities list or remove them from the list after a certain period of time.
+The measures for violation also provide a brief overview of the action companies can take to either dispute a decision to add them to the seriously dishonest entities list or remove them from the list after a certain period of time.

 The list of enterprises with abnormal operations is a list that keeps track of companies that fail on administrative duties, such as filing annual reports and keeping registration information up to date, or that have engaged in fraudulent administrative practices, such as filing false documents or obscuring administrative information.
 This is different from the “seriously dishonest” entities list, which punishes companies for directly violating industry laws and regulations and engaging in fraudulent practices.